kelda/blimp/README.md

 When adding a new dependency, run `go get` as normal to update the `go.mod` files, and commit the files in `vendor` after running `go mod vendor`.

+To use `go get` with `github.com/compose-spec/compose-go` `GOPRIVATE=github.com/compose-spec/compose-go` must be set.